Saturday, August 30, 2014

 Batman's Great Escapes Month, Day 26: Oh, won't you stay, just a little bit longer

-It's our final week of Batman's Great Escapes Month, so let's (as they kids say over on TVTropes.org, the reason that browser tabs were invented) subvert the trope!
+It's our final week of Batman's Great Escapes Month, so let's (as them kids say over on TVTropes.org, the reason that browser tabs were invented) subvert the trope!

-Panels from Batman Eternal #1 (June 2014); script by Scott Snyder and James Tynion IV; contributing writers John Layman, Ray Fawkes, and Tim Seeley; pencils and inks by Jason Fabok, colors by Brad Anderson, letters by Nick J. Napolitano
+from Batman Eternal #1 (DC, June 2014); script by Scott Snyder and James Tynion IV; contributing writers John Layman, Ray Fawkes, and Tim Seeley; pencils and inks by Jason Fabok, colors by Brad Anderson, letters by Nick J. Napolitano

 Monday, August 25, 2014